 - Career development delays

 There are many ways organizations can overcome these challenges.
 One of the pillars of a successful remote working environment is promotion of company-wide skills and expertise.
 There is a wealth of knowledge, skills and experience that exists across your business.
+With many people qualified to share remote working tips.

 Here are five ways to make sure that skills and expertise are not lost when everyone is working from different locations.